PacktPublishing/Jakarta-EE-Projects/ch3/README.md

 # Getting started

-You can build the code for the projects by running the maven commands from the `ch3` folder.
+You can build the code for the projects by running the commands from the `ch3` folder.

 ## Building the services with one command
 From the ch3 folder, execute the script file, which is a convinience script, called `build-all.sh`